 – The boss with low emotional intelligence is the second type of boss who seems hesitant to invest in the wellbeing of his staff.
 Here, we need only do a brief scan on the mounds of research outlining the direct connection between success and soft skills.

 Talent Smart tested emotional intelligence alongside 33 other important workplace skills and found that emotional intelligence is the strongest predictor of performance, explaining a full 58 percent of success in all types of jobs.(12) Dr. Travis Bradbury, co-author of Emotional Intelligence 2.0 writes, “Of all the people we’ve studied at work, we’ve found that 90 percent of top performers are also high in emotional intelligence.
-The link between emotional intelligence and earnings is so direct that every point increase in emotional intelligence adds $1,300 to an annual salary.
+The link between emotional intelligence and earnings is so direct that every point increase in emotional intelligence adds $1,300 to an annual salary paid with a new paystub maker.
 These findings hold true for people in all industries, at all levels, in every region of the world.
 We haven’t yet been able to find a job in which performance and pay aren’t tied closely to emotional intelligence.”

 What leader would not take a second look upon realizing that a great leader with an outstanding EQ can double a company’s profits while at the same time, improve employee satisfaction and engagement to revenue and profits?
 (14) When the ratio of technical skills, IQ and emotional intelligence are calculated as ingredients of excellent performance, emotional intelligence proved to be twice as important as the others for jobs at all levels.
 (15)